danieltalsky/the-land-of-breakfast-and-lunch/The Land of Breakfast and Lunch.materials/Release/source.txt

 Instead of riding brother, say "The mental picture is pretty funny, but you are 100% certain your brother is not going to find it funny."
 Instead of entering or riding the couch, say "Your brother is utilizing so much of the couch, you don't see a good place to sit without pissing him off."

+There is a kiddie ride in TLOUP.
+It is a switched off device.
+It is fixed in place.
+The description is "Off to the side a little ways is a mechanical kiddie ride.
+It's a big (to a child) yellow humvee with cartoon human eyes where the headlights should be.
+It's anchored to a diamond plate platform and looks to have stopped mid-tilt.[paragraph break]Mounted on a post next to it is a coin box showing the coin denomination necessary to make it run: 25¢, or one U.S. quarter dollar piece.[paragraph break]There were once two of these rides outside every grocery store in America.
+Whether they died out because kids collectively realized they weren't fun, or just liability, you're surprised to see this one here."
+Understand "car/humvee" as the kiddie ride.
+Check examining the ride:
+	if the ride is switched on, say "It's on @TODO" instead.
+The human eyes are a part of the kiddie ride.
+The description is "On the yellow humvee areThey're meant to look excited and friendly, but they're straight-up creepy."
+The coin box is a part of the kiddie ride.
+The description is "The coin box is a sturdy steel box with a coin slot in one end (25¢) and a coin return on the other.
+Next to the coin box is a small, cylindrical coin-release button."
+The coin slot is a part of the coin box.
+The description is "It's a chrome slot to put a coin in."
+The coin return tray is a part of the coin box.
+It is a container.
+The description is "The coin return tray is a shallow metal tray designed to let a coin of any size strike the bottom, convulse in a spasm of physics and metallurgy, and safely come to a rest, waiting for a person to collect it."
+The coin release button is a part of the coin box.
+The description is "The coin release button is a small chrome cylinder that can be depressed all the way down into the coin box."
+Instead of pushing the coin release button:
+	say "you did @TODO".
+Check inserting something into the coin slot:
+	if the noun is a penny and the player has the penny: now the penny is in the tray;
+		say "The penny slides down the chute, briefly contacts some mechanism inside, and clanks out the coin return tray." instead;
+	else:
+		say "It won't fit.
+It's not a coin." instead;
+Check inserting something into the tray:
+	if the noun is a penny and the player has the penny: now the penny is in the tray;
+		say "Normally you'd put the coin in the coin slot, but you lay the penny in the coin return anyway, perhaps to frustrate someone who comes along and thinks it might be a quarter, but then realizes it isn't." instead;
+	else:
+		say "It won't fit.
+It's not a coin." instead.

+Test ride with "f / f / f / x ride / press coin release button / look under couch / get penny / put penny in slot"

 Section 4 - The Land of Unlaunched Vessels

 The Seaside Path is a room.
 "You are on the the seaside path.
-Backwards from here is The Land of Unlaunched Vessels.
+Backwards from here is The Land of Unrealized Possibilities.
 Forward is The Land of Unlaunched Vessels."
 The Seaside Path is north of TLOUP.

 The sea is in the seaside path.
 The sea is scenery.
 The description is "The sea is quite a ways away for a path to be called The Seaside Path, but you didn't name it, did you?
 Even from here you can see it's not really a sea but some kind of sound or bay."

 TLOUV is a room.
 "You are in the The Land of Unlaunched Vessels.
 You stand near the edge of the bay, and there is a vessel moored here with thick and aged ropes tied to a bollard.
-The Hopeful Path leads backward towards The Land of Unrealized Possibilities, a place you're not sure you want to be."
+The Hopeful Path leads backward towards The Land of Unrealized Possibilities, a place you're not sure you want to be.
+Forward, [printed name of The Sequel Path] leads to [printed name of TLOUV2]."
 TLOUV is north of the seaside path.
 The printed name of TLOUV is "The Land of Unlaunched Vessels"

 The ropes are in TLOUV.
 The ropes are scenery.
 The description is "The ropes are weathered but sturdy, with crusty barnacles aplenty.
 They are tied with odd-looking knots to a giant metal bollard bolted to a cement retaining wall."